Yasuo Build Guide by guguy123

 Yasuo is one of the most powerful melee mid laners around right now, and is nearly always a monster in solo queue if player correctly.

 One of the problems with Yasuo is that he is pretty hard to master (I don't care what you think, he is difficult to use properly), but if you can use him to his maximum potential, he can singlehandedly carry games.
 I build and play him as an assassin with good sustained damage, and high dueling power.
-He can reliably 2 shot carries and mages late game with his insane scaling (100% crit = 2.0 AD scaling on autos and Qs) and his early game is formidable, and allows for some serious level 1-2 cheese (I remember the days of the one hit kill E, fun times)
+He can reliably 2 shot carries and mages late game with his insane scaling (100% crit = 2.0 AD scaling on autos and Qs) and his early game is formidable, allowing you to play aggressive or passive to your heart's content.

 I hope this guide can give you an idea of how I play him and help you destroy your lane.